-As I have mentioned, it is extremely difficult to get permissions from production companies to allow me to demonstrate different techniques.
-So the easiest (?) thing was to create my own images and correct them to demonstrate what can be achieved with a little thought and a little bit of extra work (for me).
+Compositing: It is extremely difficult to get permissions from production companies to use imagery to demonstrate different techniques.
+So the lesser of two evils was to create my own plates, combine them in an effect and correct them to demonstrate what can be achieved with a little thought and a little bit of work.
 It is pretty easy to see how a grade is achieved.
 It is not always so easy to see how something is created from scratch.
 As a bit of fun, myself and my quintuplets got together to watch a film at the local flea pit, or have we?
 What a handsome group we are.

-Many images are a composite from many different images and elements to create a two dimensional flat image that hopefully works, or 3D.
-As we know dodgy effects shots can certainly ruin a sequence and I'm sure we can all name loads.
-Something to bare in mind is that when creating images from film or another medium they may have come from many different sources and therefore will all need to be treated differently and have their own specific lighting/colour characteristics.
-This makes compositing extremely challenging and I believe a true art form.
-However that said if the raw material is poor the final composite is most likely to be poor.
+Most screen images are a composite from many different sources and plates adding elements to create an image that hopefully works.
+We all know dodgy effects shots can certainly ruin a sequence and I'm sure we can all name loads.
+Something to bare in mind is when creating a sequence for film or television, they may have come from many different sources.
+Each one will need to be treated differently which will have their own specific lighting/colour characteristics or clean up of the material before it can be used.
+This makes compositing extremely challenging and I believe to be a true art form.
+However that said if the raw material is poor, the final composite is most likely to be poor.

 I hate to admit but sometimes a harsh grading correction will separate a good compositor from a bad one.
 Although I should not entirely blame the creative, some manufacturers can be to blame too.
 The tools they may be using may sometimes use a lower than beneficial bit depth across a key or matte, introducing banding or artefacts.
 That composite may look perfect on an 8 bit monitor the creative may be working on, so not necessarily his or her fault.
 A lot of these problems are not a problem on most projects anymore because the equipment is now powerful enough.
 Nothing less than 10 bit log or 16 bit linear images will be used, so these anomalies do not occur as often.

-The composite was created using my basic home digital camera, a Nikon 8400, which photographed all of the images for the composite.
+Quintuplets - FX: The composite was created using a basic home digital camera, a Nikon 8400, which photographed all of the images for the composite.
 As a matter of interest and for my own interest I did not white balance the image at source.
 Therefore the final images for compositing had a tungsten imbalance giving an orange hue.
 I knew the shot was going to look like a film was playing, therefore a subtle day to night grade.

 Secondly there were two passes of imagery recorded.
 This was to check all of the detail between the two passes and to give me more flexibility during the compositing stage.
 The BG image chosen had the projector illuminated in the background, which also made the seating and foreground a lot lighter than the background.
 You will notice there is a vast difference in contrast between the illuminated pass (projector running) and the second pass across the seating.